jackcallister/jarsbe.github.io/_posts/2015-02-26-the-flux-quick-start-guide.markdown

 The `handleAction` function calls `dispatch` passing in the supplied Action. *The* `dispatch`* function is implemented via the* `new Dispatcher()` *object.*

-The `dispatch` function sends it's argument to nothing at this point.
+The `dispatch` function sends its argument to nothing at this point.
 Stores need to register interest with the Dispatcher first.

 ---

 ## Stores

-Under the `stores` directory create and implement the following `comment-store.js` file.
+Under the `stores` directory, create and implement the following `comment-store.js` file.

 ``` js
 var AppDispatcher = require('../dispatcher/app-dispatcher');